cormullion/Thebes.jl/docs/src/basics.md

 Behind the scenes, there's a current viewing projection, but you don't need to worry about it yet.

+!!! tip

+    Because Thebes.jl displays 3D points on the current 2D Luxor drawing, you should always have a current drawing before using most of functions from Thebes.

 ### Point cloud

-We can do lots of these - here's half a million or so.
+We can do lots of points - here's half a million or so.

 ```@example
 using Thebes, Luxor # hide